simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 Oct 25 0030 UTC
+:Issued: 2024 Oct 26 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Oct 25-Oct 27 2024 is 4.67 (NOAA Scale
+The greatest expected 3 hr Kp for Oct 26-Oct 28 2024 is 4.67 (NOAA Scale
 G1).

-NOAA Kp index breakdown Oct 25-Oct 27 2024
+NOAA Kp index breakdown Oct 26-Oct 28 2024

-             Oct 25       Oct 26       Oct 27
+             Oct 26       Oct 27       Oct 28
-00-03UT       3.67         4.00         2.00
+00-03UT       4.00         2.00         3.00
-03-06UT       4.33         4.67 (G1)    2.00
+03-06UT       4.67 (G1)    2.00         2.67
-06-09UT       3.00         3.67         1.67
+06-09UT       3.67         1.67         1.67
-09-12UT       2.67         3.00         1.67
+09-12UT       3.00         1.67         2.00
-12-15UT       2.33         3.00         1.33
+12-15UT       3.00         1.33         2.00
-15-18UT       2.00         2.67         2.00
+15-18UT       2.67         2.00         2.00
-18-21UT       2.67         2.00         2.00
+18-21UT       2.00         2.00         1.67
-21-00UT       2.67         2.33         2.33
+21-00UT       2.33         2.33         2.00

-Rationale: G1 (Minor) or greater geomagnetic storms are likely on 26 Oct
+Rationale: Periods of G1 (Minor) geomagnetic storming are likely on 26
-due to the anticipated arrival of a CME that left the Sun on 24 Oct.
+Oct due to possible CME effects coupled with CH influence.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Oct 25-Oct 27 2024
+Solar Radiation Storm Forecast for Oct 26-Oct 28 2024

-              Oct 25  Oct 26  Oct 27
+              Oct 26  Oct 27  Oct 28
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for S1 (Minor) solar radiation
+Rationale: The greater than 10 MeV proton flux is expected to remain at
-storms over 25-27 Oct due to the flare potential of several regions in
+background levels, with a slight chance for S1 (Minor) solar radiation
-the SE quadrant of the visible disk.
+storms, on 26-28 Oct.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24
+Radio blackouts reaching the R1 levels were observed over the past 24
 hours.
-The largest was at Oct 24 2024 0357 UTC.
+The largest was at Oct 25 2024 0733 UTC.

-Radio Blackout Forecast for Oct 25-Oct 27 2024
+Radio Blackout Forecast for Oct 26-Oct 28 2024

-              Oct 25        Oct 26        Oct 27
+              Oct 26        Oct 27        Oct 28
 R1-R2           70%           70%           70%
 R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts, with a slight chance
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a
-for R3 (Strong), are likely over 25-27 Oct.
-This is primarily driven by
+slight chance for R3-Strong radio blackouts, on 26-28 Oct as more of the
-a group of complex active regions in the SE quadrant of the visible
+magnetically complex area of regions transits further across the SE
-disk.
+portion of the solar disk.

 ```